Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey

 Meanwhile, though the aforementioned VUDA methods enable the learning of transferable knowledge across video domains, they are built upon several constraints and assumptions.
 These include the constraint of an identical label space shared by the single pair of the video source and target domains and the assumption that both the labeled source and unlabeled target domain data are accessible during training, with action recognition as the cross-domain task.
-VUDA under these constraints and assumptions are denoted as \textit{closed-set VUDA}, and may not hold in real-world scenarios, prompting concerns in model portability due to issues such as data security.
-Over the past few years, there have been various research that looks to differ the constraints and assumptions such that VUDA methods could be more applicable in real-world scenarios, which could be broadly categorized as: a) methods with differed label space constraint; b) methods with differed source data assumption; c) methods with differed target data assumption; and d) methods with differed cross-domain tasks.
+VUDA under these constraints and assumptions are denoted as \textit{closed-set VUDA}, and may not hold in real-world scenarios, prompting concerns about model portability due to issues such as data security.
+Over the past few years, there have been various scattered research that looks to differ the constraints and assumptions such that VUDA methods could be more applicable in real-world scenarios.
+These methods could be broadly categorized based on the difference over the targeted setting against the closed-set setting as: a) methods with different label space constraint; b) methods with different source data assumption; c) methods with different target data assumption; and d) methods with different cross-domain tasks.
 Fig.~\ref{figure:1-1-categorization} presents an overview of the categorization of the different VUDA methods.